 Foreign Investment got a fillip in the Union Budget presented by the Finance Minister, Arun Jaitley earlier this month.
-It marked the for Indian stocks in 12 years, with the Bombay Stock Exchange’s (BSE’s) benchmark Sensex gaining 1.74% to close at a three-month high.
+It marked the best budget-day gain for Indian stocks in 12 years, with the Bombay Stock Exchange’s (BSE’s) benchmark Sensex gaining 1.74% to close at a three-month high.
 Quite a number of amendments were announced to remove procedural hurdles and provide taxation benefits.
 A promise of further liberalization of the FDI policy was made on the backdrop of changes in Special Economic Zones Rules to remove the exclusion of ‘legal services’ from the earlier list of permitted services.

 Substantive reforms in FDI policy in the last two years resulted in more than 90% of the total FDI inflows are now through the automatic route.
 The Foreign Investment Promotion Board (FIPB) has successfully implemented e-filing and online processing of FDI applications.
 It has been decided to abolish the FIPB in 2017-18.
 A roadmap for the same will be announced in the next few months.
 In the meantime, further liberalisation of FDI policy is under consideration and necessary announcements will be made in due course.

 Read More: How legal startup CanLaw is helping the Malaysian public find lawyers